-While there are no direct flights to New Zealand from India there is a range of options for Indian travellers to reach New Zealand via other Asian hubs.
-The top three hubs for Indian travellers are Singapore, Kuala Lumpur and Bangkok with Singapore Airlines, Malaysia Airlines and Thai Airways operating services on those routes.
+While there are no non-stop flights from India there are a range of options for Indian travellers to reach New Zealand via other Asian hubs.
+The top three hubs for Indian travellers are Singapore, Kuala Lumpur and Bangkok with Singapore Airlines/Air New Zealand, Malaysia Airlines and Thai Airways operating services on those routes.

-Tourism New Zealand works closely with these airlines and airports to unlock capacity via the execution of joint venture trade and consumer campaigns.
-But accelerating the establishment of a direct flight between India and New Zealand remains a key priority.
+Tourism New Zealand works closely with these airlines and airports to unlock capacity via the execution of joint venture trade and consumer campaigns and accelerating the establishment of a direct flight between India and New Zealand remains a key priority.